Table Of Contents

 Overview of Cisco UCS C22 M3 and C24 M3 Rack Servers

-The Cisco UCS C22 M3 Rack Server is a low cost UCS server designed for both performance and density over a wide range of business workloads, including enterprise web/file/print server and HPC.
+The Cisco UCS C22 M3 Rack Server is an entry-level UCS server designed for both performance and density over a wide range of business workloads, including enterprise web/file/print server and HPC.
 The enterprise-class Cisco UCS C22 M3 server extends the capabilities of the Cisco UCS portfolio in a 1RU form factor with the addition of the Intel Xeon E5-2400 product family.
 In addition, the Cisco UCS C22 M3 server offers up to two Intel® Xeon® Processor E5-2400 product family processors, 12 DIMM slots, 8 disk drives, and two 1 Gigabit Ethernet LAN-on-motherboard (LOM) ports.

 The server is orderable in two different versions, each with one of two different front panel and back plane configurations: